LogtalkDotOrg/logtalk.org/_pages/download.md

 Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed above.

+Installing on Windows 10 requires temporarily turning off `Ransomware protection` (in the `Windows Defender Security Center` preferences) if enabled as the Logtalk installer creates the the Logtalk user directory inside the `Documents` directory by default.

 Automatically generated installers for the latest git versions can be download from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).